Post 453 -by Gautam Shah

 The response of a material, occurs through the surface, more emphatically, than anywhere else.
-Materials with their own surface system (inherent finish) respond in the same manner as their body would.
-However, applied surface systems of the same or of foreign material show different behaviour.
+Materials with their own surface systems (inherent finish) respond in the same manner as their body would.
+However, applied surface systems of the same or of foreign materials show different behaviour.
 In such reactions, the important factors are, surface preparation, application method, and bonding techniques.

 Materials are affected by many aspects of the environment.
-The effects are local, if environment effect is directional (through specific orientation), or occur comprehensively.
+The effects are local, if environment effects are directional (through specific orientation), or occur comprehensively.
 The various constituents of the object also respond differently.
 Single, or mono material systems are often inadequate for such multilateral environmental demands.
 Multi-material objects or composites are conceived to serve such demands, separately as well as unitedly.

 An applied surface material system, covering an entity, forms its own environment.
 Here the situation can also be equated to material to environment response.